 In This Issue: Page

 CPP: How Investing Can Impact Timing 2

 Rising Treasury Yields 2

 Protect Yourself Online 3

-Joint Ownership: The Good, Bad & Ugly 4
+Advice for New (and Old!)
+Graduates 4

 WHY WE ARE BETTER OFF THAN EVER

 Whenever there is volatility in the equity markets, the pundits of pessimism emerge.
 But here is why you should be more of an optimist about the economy and the markets.
 Take a look back at the last 50 years in Canada.
 In 1968, Gross Domestic Product (GDP) per capita, a measure of economic performance, was around \$27,600 (in 2018 terms) when adjusted for inflation.
 Fast forward to today, where the latest GDP per capita figures sit at around \$60,000.1